-Automation: Our fully automated end to end application, appraisal and approval process ensured that we deliver world-class turnaround time.
-A conditional approval of 15 seconds and issuance of offer letters within an average of 1.4 days meant that customers and partners were committed to the certainty of our processes.
+Automation: Our fully automated end to end application, appraisal and approval process ensured that we deliver world class turnaround time.
+With a conditional approval of 15 seconds and issuance of offer letters within an average of 1.4 days meant that customers and partners were committed to the certainty of our processes.

-CarDuka Platform: The use of our CarDuka e-commerce platform enabled customers to participate in motor vehicle and parts and accessory purchases, auctions and access to other services like insurance purchase and car loan applications.
+Car Duka Platform: The use of our Car Duka e-commerce platform enabled customers tp participate in motor vehicle and parts and accessory purchase, auctions and access to other services like insurance purchase, car loan applications.

-KMI Motor Show: The sponsorship of the NCBA-Kenya Motor Industry Association (KMI) Motor Show at Sarit Centre, Nairobi, witnessed active participation from more than 40 automotive partners and was graced by more than 10,000 attendees.
+KMI Motor Show: The sponsorship of NCBA-Kenya Motor Industry Association (KMI) motor show at Sarit Centre, Nairobi, witnessed active participation from more than 40 automotive partners and was graced by more than 10,000 attendees.
 This worked in affirming NCBA as a true supporter of the automotive industry.

-Johari Awards: Our 17th edition of Johari Awards, which attracted more than 1,000 partners, served as a platform to recognize and acknowledge the integral role the valued dealers and insurance partners play in supporting our business.
+Johari Awards: Our 17th edition of Johari Awards which attracted more than 1,000 partners served as a platform to recognize and acknowledge the integral role the valued dealers and insurance partners play in supporting our business.

-Sustainability: In line with our sustainability commitment, we committed to set aside KES 2 billion towards the financing of Electric Vehicles (EVs) and KES 500 million towards the financing of Solar Photovoltaic (PV) systems.
-Through strategic partnerships with electric vehicle and solar PV partners, we are actively contributing towards the promotion of a sustainable agenda.
+Sustainability: In line with our sustainability commitment, we committed to set aside KES 2 billion towards financing of Electric Vehicles (EV's) and KES 500 million towards financing of Solar Photovoltaic (PV) systems.
+Through strategic partnerships with electric vehicle and solar PV partners, we are actively contributing towards promotion of a sustainable agenda.